 - 1. As the lubricant film reduces, the sound level will increase.
 A rise of about 8 dB over baseline accompanied by a uniform rushing sound will indicate lack of lubrication. - 2.
-When lubricating, add just enough grease to reduce the amplitude or return the reading to base line. - 3.
+When lubricating, add just enough to return the reading to base line. - 3.
 Use caution.
 Some lubricants will need time to uniformly cover the bearing surfaces.
 Lubricate a small amount at a time.
 DO NOT OVER-LUBRICATE

-Over-Lubrication:
+Over Lubrication: